truleeinnovate/UpInterview/frontend/docs/INTERVIEW_ROUNDS_GUIDE.md

 ### Instant Interview
 - Starts **15 minutes** from creation time
 - Available only for **non-assessment** rounds
+- ❌ Not allowed during edit or reschedule

 ### Scheduled Interview
 - Must be at least **2 hours in the future**
 - Supports date & time selection

+---

+## 🔒 Edit & Reschedule Restrictions

+### Core Principle
+> **Once a round is created, core identity fields must not change.**
+Changing them can cause issues in:
+- Interviewer workflows
+- Wallet hold & settlement logic
+- Meeting creation
+- Email notifications
+- Policy-based reschedule & cancellation rules

+---

+### Fields Hidden During Edit / Reschedule
+When **editing or rescheduling** an existing round, the following fields are **hidden and locked**:

+- ❌ Round Title
+- ❌ Interview Mode
+- ❌ Interviewer Type (Internal / Outsource)

+These values are **fixed from initial creation**.

+---

+### Allowed Changes During Edit / Reschedule
+The scheduler may update:
+- ✅ Date & time
+- ✅ Instructions
+- ✅ Interviewers (within same interviewer type)
+- ✅ Assessment (only if round type is Assessment and status allows)

+---

+### Cancelled Round – Full Edit Allowed
+When a round status is **Cancelled**:
+- ✅ All fields become editable again
+- ✅ Round can be recreated with:
+  - New title
+  - New interview mode
+  - New interviewer type
+  - New interviewers
+- Treated as a **fresh scheduling flow**

 ---